RohtashTalan/ineuron-html-css-shopify/README.md

 ## What did I learn by making this project?

--   learn using background images in tailwindcss.
+-   learn Flex and its attributes.
--   learn using different images in different breakpoints.

 ##  Time taken ?